Emon201038/ph-lvl2-assignment-3/readme.md

 ## 6 Borrow a Book

 This endpoint allows users to borrow a book by specifying the details of the borrowing request.
 When a user wants to borrow a book, they need to provide the due date for the return, the quantity of books they wish to borrow, and the specific book identifier.
+**Note:** after borrow a book.
+Book copies will reduce as borrow quantity done by static method.

 ### Request